Jillian555/GSIP/README.md

 # Graph Spatial Information Preservation (GSIP)
 This is the official repository for the paper [What Matters in Graph Class Incremental Learning?
-An Information Preservation Perspective].
+An Information Preservation Perspective](https://openreview.net/pdf?id=tJGX7tpGO8) (NeurIPS 2024).